-As of March 31, 2015, our cash, cash equivalents and marketable securities totaled\$2.3 billion, which is a decrease of \$812.9 million from June 30, 2014.
-The decrease is primarily attributable to payment of a special cash dividend of approximately \$2.7 billion, payment of regular quarterly cash dividends of \$245.5 million, redemption of our 2018 Senior Notes of \$886.7 million and stock repurchases of \$435.0 million, payment of principal amount of term loans and interest with respect to term loans and unfunded revolving credit facility aggregating to \$13.6 million, partially offset by net proceeds of an aggregate of \$3.2 billion from our issuance of Senior Notes and borrowings under our five-year senior unsecured prepayable term loans under our Credit Facility.
-As of March 31, 2015, \$1.4 billion of our \$2.3 billion of cash, cash equivalents and marketable securities were held by our foreign subsidiaries and branch offices.
-We currently intend to permanently reinvest \$1.2 billion of the cash held by our foreign subsidiaries and branch offices.
-If, however, a portion of these funds were needed for our operations in the United States, we would be required to accrue and pay U.S. and foreign taxes of approximately 30%-50% of the funds repatriated.
-The amount of taxes due will depend on the amount and manner of the repatriation, as well as the location from where the funds are repatriated.
-We have accrued (but have not paid) U.S. taxes on the remaining cash of \$125.0 million of the \$1.4 billion held by our foreign subsidiaries and branch offices.
+As of December 31, 2015, our cash, cash equivalents and marketable securities totaled\$2.2 billion, which is a decrease of \$145.7 million from June 30, 2015.
+The decrease is primarily attributable to payment of regular quarterly cash dividends and payment of special cash dividend with respect to fully vested restricted stock units with dividend equivalent rights aggregating to \$183.1 million, stock repurchases of \$181.7 million, prepayment of term loans of \$60.0 million, partially offset by our cash generated from operations and our net proceeds from investing activities.
+As of December 31, 2015, \$1.5 billion of our \$2.2 billion of cash, cash equivalents and marketable securities were held by our foreign subsidiaries and branch offices.
+We currently intend to permanently reinvest \$1.4 billion of the cash held by our foreign subsidiaries and branch offices.
+If, however, a portion of these funds were to be repatriated to the United States, we would be required to accrue and pay U.S. and foreign taxes of approximately 30%-50% of the funds repatriated.
+The amount of taxes due will depend on the amount and manner of the repatriation, as well as the location from which the funds are repatriated.
+We have accrued (but have not paid) U.S. taxes on the remaining cash of \$128.0 million of the \$1.5 billion held by our foreign subsidiaries and branch offices.
 As such, these funds can be returned to the U.S. without accruing any additional U.S. tax expense.